The co-founder duo is widely regarded as the "nuclear family" of startups.

 Conducting the search properly is a skill in and of itself in the same way learning to build products is a skill.

 But should you choose to go down this route, there is an abundance of literature that indicates just how much more resilient companies with multiple founders are when compared to single founders.
-That same Crunchbase review from above also found that the average number of founders at startups that had raised more than $10 million was 1.85 founders per startup.
+That same Crunchbase review (mentioned above) also found that the average number of founders at startups that had raised more than $10 million was 1.85 founders per startup.

 It may still make sense to bring someone on early, and for them to be equipped with the technical know-how to grow with your company, and absolutely vital if your product or service relies on a new technology.

-Just as with bringing on a technical co-founder, your success in finding technical talent to successfully build out your vision depends on how much clarity around the product you’ve been able to build before ever interacting with freelancers.
+Just as with bringing on a technical co-founder, your success in finding technical talent to successfully launch your startup depends on how much clarity around the product you’ve been able to build before ever interacting with freelancers.

-Just the same, the more coherent your startup idea the more likely your vision, and the product returned by the developer are to match up.
+The more coherent your startup idea, the more likely that your vision, and the product returned by the developer, will match up.